 Expected entry into force of MICA regulations

-- Compliance with AML/CFT principles: Companies are required to implement measures to combat money laundering and terrorist financing, which includes customer identification and transaction monitoring.
+Compliance with AML/CFT principles: An obligation of enterprises to apply measures against money laundering and terrorist financing, including customer identification and transaction monitoring.

-- Operational security: Companies must demonstrate a high level of security of their systems and data, including defence against cyber-attacks.
+Operational security: A provider shall demonstrate a high level of security of their systems and data, including against cyber-attacks.

 Impact on Slovenian crypto business